mvklingeren/mqtt2ai/README.md

 - **Pending patterns** (observations not yet rules from `pending_patterns.json`)
 - **Recent MQTT messages** (with timestamps)

-The AI is invoked via Gemini CLI with MCP tool calling enabled (`--yolo` mode for auto-approval).
+The AI is invoked via the configured CLI (Gemini, Claude, or Codex) with MCP tool calling enabled and auto-approval mode.

 ### 4. MCP Tools